Naples:life,death &

 Miracle contact: Jeff Matthews

 ErN 51 entry Nov.
-2003
+2003; the real pizza, June 2023

-The Semiotics of Pizza & Samuel Morse
+1. The Semiotics of Pizza & Samuel Morse 2. the Original Pizza

 There are many reasons to dislike Samuel Morse, the inventor of the telegraphic code that bears his name.
 First, I had to listen to Morse code for six hours a day for months while I was in the army.
 I wound up having very bad dreams in which giant succubus mosquitoes danced on my ear drums taunting me with their incessant beeping.
 Morse was also a Copperhead defender of slavery.
 Strike three was that he didn't like pizza.
 While in Naples in the 1830s, he apparently described pizza as ''a piece of bread that had been taken reeking out of the sewer.''
 Well, I didn't think that no one didn't like pizza.
 (That sentence is correct.
 Don't give me a hard time.)